-In addition to arresting 42 members who now face 118 criminal charges, police managed to seize more than 20,000 illegally grown cannabis plants, roughly 560 kilograms of dried cannabis, 23 kilograms of methamphetamine, 15,300 MDMA pills, nine pounds of mushrooms, 400 Viagra pills, $220,000 in currency, and four firearms including a Tech 9 machine gun with a silencer, reports City News’ reporter Michael Talbot.
+In addition to arresting 42 members who now face 118 criminal charges, police managed to seize more than 20,000 illegally grown cannabis plants, roughly 560 kilograms of dried cannabis, 23 kilograms of methamphetamine, 15,300 MDMA pills, nine pounds of mushrooms, 400 Viagra and Nizagara pills, $220,000 in currency, and four firearms including a Tech 9 machine gun with a silencer, reports City News’ reporter Michael Talbot.

 And this was just the result of Project Moon.

 According to Mike Slack, superintendent of Organized Crime and Intelligence for York Regional Police, it appears that the crime network’s business strategy was to grow marijuana in rural factories to sell it on the black market.
 They then used the proceeds to produce and sell harder drugs such as methamphetamine and MDMA which constituted the bulk of their profits.

 “This entire synthetic drug network was primarily funded through the illicit cultivation and sale of cannabis,” he said

 “Each day hundreds of pounds of cannabis were being supplied to the illicit market,” said Slack.
 “None of it was going to legitimate licence holders.
 Instead it was financing the synthetic drug trade …”

 Project Zen focused on the drug trade operating out of Vaughan, Ontario that was producing and distributing fentanyl.